david35mm/35mmler/README.md

 ## The Repository

 Here you will find an automated script that clones my [.files repo](https://github.com/david35mm/.files) and applies some other changes to the system.
-Lately I've been maintaining two scripts, one for Fedora and another one for Arch, both of them I would consider as usable but there are certain bugs nonetheless, you are free to use them but I'm considering them as _legacy_.

-If you want to contribute to this repository I would prefer you to do so in the unified script (wich is still in alpha).
-The contents of this repository are freely available for everyone to view, download and modify, more information on the [License](#license) down below.

-You are completely free of making a pull request, any contribution will be greatly appreciated.
+The script only works _for now_ on Fedora and **VANILLA** Arch Linux.
+I don't think adding support to other distros would be difficult, so every pull request will be appreciated.

+The contents of this repository are available under the terms of the [ISC License](https://opensource.org/licenses/ISC) and it is also the preferred license for contributions.

 ## How to run the script?